masq/Blog/getting-started-in-infosec.md

 security.
 There are tons of things that need coded that are for security specific domains.

-# Recommendation
+## Recommendation

-B-but Spencer, I don't know which thing I want to do and they're all equally interesting.
+>B-but Spencer, I don't know which thing I want to do and they're all equally interesting.
 I get that... so then you're probably wondering which one is easiest so you can start.
 Well...
-None of them are easy, so that's not really a good filter for where to start.
+None of them are easy, so that's not really a good filter for where to start, and they're often interconnected anyways, so...

 I would say pick one, even if you aren't sure you'll like it, and just try to get at least a good working knowledge of that one.
 If you find you love it, hell